Hunnser86/android-crime-reporting-app/README.md

  * [CSS3](https://en.wikipedia.org/wiki/CSS) - Cascading style sheet used to style.

- * [JavaScript](https://en.m.wikipedia.org/wiki/JavaScript) - Programming language, used to create almost every aspect of the game.
+ * [JavaScript](https://en.m.wikipedia.org/wiki/JavaScript) - Programming language, used to activate the collapsible side nav and form elements.

+ * [Python3](https://en.wikipedia.org/wiki/Python_(programming_language))- Programming language used to create the main app and render the html templates.

  ## **Frameworks, Libraries and Programs Used**